hashicorp/nomad/website/source/docs/drivers/raw_exec.html.md

 * `command` - The command to execute.
 Must be provided.
 If executing a binary that exists on the host, the path must be absolute.
-If executing a binary that is downloaded from an [`artifact`](/docs/job-specification/artifact.html), the path can be relative from the allocations's root directory.
+If executing a binary that is downloaded from an [`artifact`](/docs/job-specification/artifact.html), the path can be relative from the allocation's root directory.

 * `args` - (Optional) A list of arguments to the `command`.
 References to environment variables or any [interpretable Nomad